Vfoufikos/First_try/README.md

 # First_try
 This is my first programm and res

+##Open
+It opens with any text editor

+##Purpose
-i create it so as to try
+I create it so as to try
 1. Markdown
 2. how github works
 3. Learn

+##Licence

+MIT Licence
+Copyrights 2017 Vangelis Foufikos